truck behind people standing together

 From a solution standpoint, there are a variety of options for accountability depending on the job, as well as the company's culture and safety focus.
 Companies of all types should have a solution in place, whether internal or external, that documents all actions and events related to safety policy management, as well as someone who assigns and tracks driver training for exception behavior.

-In addition, requiring an annual driver training refresher and policy reinforcement program is a good way to maintain informed employees and a best-in-class fleet.
+Requiring an annual driver training refresher and policy reinforcement program is also a good way to maintain informed employees and a best-in-class fleet.

 A good technique for analyzing and optimizing operations based on a fleet's driving habits is fleet benchmarking.
 This method allows you to assess your current fleet performance and track your progress toward your objectives by comparing your data to that of other fleets.